Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Management Problem

 \subsubsection{Conflicts}

-Package managers can support packages expressing \textit{conflicts} -- a dependency on the \textit{absence} of a package.
-This can be used for forks of a project which are not co-installable.
-Conflicts can be version-scoped, for example to allow conflicting only with versions below 2.0 of a package.
-Portage distinguishes \textit{weak blocks} (\texttt{!pkg}) from \textit{strong blocks} (\texttt{!!pkg}): weak blocks are non-binding preferences to the solver, analogous to Debian's \texttt{Recommends}~(\S\ref{sec:background:differences:optional-dependencies}), while strong blocks enforce hard mutual exclusion.
+A conflict is an `anti-dependency' on the absence of a package name and version set, used, for example, for forks of a project that are not co-installable.
+Portage distinguishes \textit{weak blocks} (\texttt{!pkg}) from \textit{strong blocks} (\texttt{!!pkg}): weak blocks are non-binding preferences for the resolver, analogous to Debian's \texttt{Recommends}~(\S\ref{sec.background.survey.optional-dependencies}), while strong blocks enforce hard mutual exclusion.